 If you want to explore a career in screen, take a look at ScreenSkills to explore careers in film, TV, games, animation and visual effects (VFX).
 Find out what you need to do to prepare for a particular role by selecting a profile that interests you and reading on.

-Year 10 are able to apply for a five day work experience placement during school time and this will be approved at the discretion of the Principal.
-The dates requested must also not clash with any assessments or exams for that year group.
+Year 10 are able to apply for a five day work experience in a week as specified by the College.
+This will be during the Summer Term so as not to impinge on any assessments or exams.
 Students who wish to apply for work experience must locate their own employer and the relevant forms must be completed before the student is able to attend.
 For students who wish to go on work placement during any of the school holidays there is no restriction on the amount of time they can go.
 For further help and assistance please contact Juliet Martin - firstname.lastname@example.org